Cassie Pereversoff on Attraction Marketing and Cold Market Prospecting

-People will always check out who’s following them and they come back to my profile and see the value I’m sharing.
-They’ll either opt-in to a capture page (one of the tools I use to generate leads) or reach out to me personally if they are interested in what I’m sharing.
+People will always check out who’s following them and they come back to my profile and see the value I am sharing.
+They will either opt-in to a capture page (one of the tools I use to generate leads) or reach out to me personally if they are interested in what I am sharing.

-I typically generate 5-10 new leads per day from this strategy, but I’ve had an upwards of 33 in one day as well.
+I typically generate 5-10 new leads per day from this strategy, but I have had an upwards of 33 in one day as well.
 The key is to make sure you’re sharing content that your target market wants and to be consistently getting in front of them daily.

 What is your favorite book right now and why?

 I love Magnetic Sponsoring by Mike Dillard.
 I think every network marketer should read it to fully understand the concept of this industry especially when it comes to building your business through online methods.
-I wish I would’ve read it sooner because I found it so valuable!
+I wish I would have read it sooner because I found it so valuable!

-My goals for this year are to hit the six figure mark in my business and to help as many people as I can do the same.
+My goals for this year are to hit the six figure mark in my business in 2023 and to help as many people as I can do the same.